Sword Advice for UK Police & Lawyers

 Antiques - does it look old?

 Some antiques are quite easy to tell, but many are not.
 Feel free to send a photo to an antique dealer like me, or another, and we will endeavor to let you know, or request a formal report.
-The majority of antique swords are curved, yet they are completely exempt from the Offensive Weapons Act and should not be seized.
+The majority of antique swords are curved, yet they are completely exempt from the Offensive Weapons Act and should NOT be seized.

 If the sword is a known make or model, hopefully the owner can show that and it can be verified as traditionally made.
 They might have a record of who/where it was purchased.
 For example, all Windlass swords, available from numerous websites, are traditionally made by hand and legal to own (see video linked below of the traditional hand making process at Windlass).
 Many other makes, such as LK Chen, Hanwei, Kingston Arms and Cold Steel, are also usually traditionally hand forged.